JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 Once it is deployed as a config-map, the `connect-operator` will create the connector for us.

 ### Replacing variables
-The `connect-operator` uses `jq` to replace variables, they can be stored in some config files inside the docker, passed as arguments or as environment variables.
+The `connect-operator` uses `jq` to replace variables, they can be stored in some config files inside the docker, passed as arguments, or as environment variables.
 Having them inside config files inside the Docker images looks weird to me, why our operator should know about the context of our connectors?

 These are some examples of replacing variables, but you can find more details in the `jq` documentation: